Chart Color Schemes

 Educational outcomes in Gawler - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has lower university qualification rates than the Australian average, with 15.3% compared to 30.4%.
-Bachelor degrees are most common at 10.9%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 40.1% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.6% and certificates at 29.5%.
-Educational participation is high, with 26.3% of residents currently enrolled in formal education.
+The area's university qualification rate is 15.3%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them, including advanced diplomas (10.6%) and certificates (29.5%).
+Educational participation is high, with 26.3% currently enrolled in formal education, comprising 9.9% in primary, 7.2% in secondary, and 4.1% in tertiary education.

 Frequently Asked Questions - Education